Inside the Golden Globe Awards

 I’m often asked how the voting actually works, and while the intricate details are part of the Golden Globes’ internal process and thus confidential, to quote a certain wizard, let me risk a little more light.

 Throughout the year, producers and distributors can submit their work for consideration.
-While I’m not directly involved in this step—I’m neither a distributor nor a producer (though I sometimes wish I were, but that’s a story for another time)—I occasionally point people in the right direction.
-For those curious, the Golden Globe Awards website outlines eligibility and submission requirements.
-Yes, submissions are open to everyone, though, as of now, there is no category for documentary films.
+While I’m not directly involved in this step—I’m neither a distributor nor a producer, if asked, I occasionally point people in the film industry in the right direction, even though I can’t do anything beyond that.

-Once submitted and approved, eligible productions are made available to voters through a centralized platform introduced in 2023.
+Once submitted and approved, eligible productions are made available to voters through the screening site I mentioned.
 This site collects all the titles for viewing, allowing us to prepare for the nomination process.
-It’s certainly easier to space screenings out over the year, as trying to cram too many titles into the final months and weeks, can be a little daunting.
+It’s certainly easier to space screenings out over the year, as trying to cram too many titles into the final months and weeks can be a little daunting.
+Voters always nag the people running the Globes to get screeners earlier, and I assume they in turn nag the distributors to make it possible—which it often isn’t.

 The voting itself is conducted digitally through a secure and efficient system.
 Voters rank their choices in each category, with safeguards in place to ensure accuracy and fairness.
-The process, which once involved physical ballots, has fully embraced digital technology, reflecting the Golden Globes’ commitment to evolving not just in technology but also in its diverse voter body.
+The process, which once involved physical ballots, has fully embraced digital technology, reflecting the Golden Globes’ commitment to evolving not just in technology but also in its diverse voter body, allowing people from across the world to vote at the speed of data instead of snail mail.

-From the nominations announcement to the awards show, the timeline for voting and screenings is carefully coordinated, though specific dates shift from year to year.
+From the nomination’s announcement to the awards show, the timeline for voting and screenings is carefully coordinated, though specific dates shift from year to year.
 As voters, our responsibility is to watch, reflect, and cast our ballots thoughtfully.
-By the time the awards are presented, every decision have been made with care, resulting in a celebration of the year’s best stories and performances.
+By the time the awards are presented, every decision has been made with care, resulting in a celebration of the year’s best stories and performances.

 Why I Vote